 Tsuki-uke, the punching block, refers to the defensive applications of hook punches.
-The unching block is hardest of all karate blocks -- you literally attack the opponent’s limb faster than they can attack you, either leading to their incapacitation, or to the realization that attempting to hurt you is counterproductive.
+The punching block is hardest of all karate blocks -- you literally attack the opponent’s limb faster than they can attack you.

 [Video of a punching block fast and slow, from the front and side]

-Since the opponent is committed to attacking, they are unlikely to block this technique -- rarely does one think to block a block!
-The unexpected pain will act as an atemi, and this combined with the shock of the impact can knock an opponent off-balance, for an easy follow-up.
+Since the opponent is committed to attacking, they are unlikely to block this technique -- rarely does one think of blocking a block!
+This block ideally also acts as an atemi, due to the unexpected pain, and off-balancing from the shock of the impact.